NicolasEdier/DS6050-chest-xray-hybrid-classification/README.md

 - Compute class weights for training
 - Save processed data to `./processed_data/`

+Note that downloading the full dataset may take up to an hour.

 ### 2. Training Baseline Models

 Train ResNet-50 baseline: